The largest of the three academic divisions at Le Moyne College

 Welcome from the Dean

-Le Moyne College's commitment to a transformative education rooted in the liberal arts and sciences is expressed in the first sentence of its mission statement.
-For this reason, the Division of Arts and Sciences is the academic center and intellectual hub of an outstanding institution of higher learning.
-It is home to the Core Curriculum, an array of engaging academic majors, and nationally recognized scholars and artists.
+The College of Arts and Sciences is at the core of who we are and what we do here at Le Moyne.
+It is the academic center and intellectual hub of our Jesuit institution, committed to transformative education rooted in the liberal arts.
+Arts and Sciences is home to the Core Curriculum, an array of engaging academic majors, and nationally recognized scholars and artists.
 Our talented faculty and staff maintain an unwavering commitment to delivering a rigorous, high-quality, student-centered education in the Jesuit tradition.

-The Division of Arts and Sciences is equally committed to maintaining a warm and supportive learning environment for its diverse student body.
-The Division has long been a source of inspirational teachers and superb mentors who believe in the personal success of the students.
-Our faculty and staff's goal is not only to educate individuals who will excel in their chosen fields, but to develop ethical, conscientious, and globally focused citizens who will promote a peaceful and just society.
+The College of Arts and Sciences is equally committed to maintaining a warm and supportive learning environment for its diverse student body.
+The College has long been a source of inspirational teachers and superb mentors who believe in the personal success of our students.
+Our faculty and staff's goal is not only to educate individuals who will excel in their chosen fields, but also to develop ethical, conscientious, and globally focused citizens who will promote a more peaceful and just society.

-Thank you for your interest in the Division of Arts and Sciences.
+We welcome your interest in the College of Arts and Sciences at Le Moyne!

 Dean of Arts and Sciences